AsmanyAkter/hof-university-rag-chatbot/README.md

 pip install -r requirements.txt
 ```

 > **Note:** A valid HuggingFace access token is required to run the pipelines.
-Open the `.env` file in the pipeline folder and replace the `HF_TOKEN` placeholder with the token provided in the thesis report appendix.
+Open the `.env` file in the pipeline folder and replace the `HF_TOKEN` placeholder with the token provided in the report appendix.

 # Data Collection Pipeline
 ## Step-by-Step Instructions